gradywright/gradywright.github.io/research.md

 <li style="margin-bottom: 6px;">

 K. P. Drake and G. B. Wright.
-A stable algorithm for divergence-free radial basis functions in the flat limit.
-Submitted 2020 (<a href="https://arxiv.org/abs/2001.04557">arxiv</a>).
+A stable algorithm for divergence-free radial basis functions in the flat limit. <i>J. Comput.
+Phys.</i>, Accepted (2020) (<a href="https://arxiv.org/abs/2001.04557">arxiv</a>).

 </li>

 <li style="margin-bottom: 6px;">

 K. P. Drake and G. B. Wright.
-A Fast and Accurate Algorithm for Spherical Harmonic Analysis on HEALPix Grids with Applications to the Cosmic Microwave Background Radiation.
-Submitted 2019 (<a href="https://arxiv.org/abs/1904.10514">arxiv</a>).
+A Fast and Accurate Algorithm for Spherical Harmonic Analysis on HEALPix Grids with Applications to the Cosmic Microwave Background Radiation. <i>J. Comput.
+Phys.</i>, Accepted (2020) (<a href="https://arxiv.org/abs/1904.10514">arxiv</a>).

 </li>

 <li style="margin-bottom: 6px;">

 V. Shankar, G. B. Wright, and A. Narayan.
-A Robust Hyperviscosity Formulation for Stable RBF-FD Discretizations of Advection-Diffusion-Reaction Equations on Manifolds.
-Submitted 2019 (<a href="https://arxiv.org/abs/1910.07059">arxiv</a>).
+A Robust Hyperviscosity Formulation for Stable RBF-FD Discretizations of Advection-Diffusion-Reaction Equations on Manifolds. <i>SIAM J. Sci.
+Comput.</i>, Accepted (2020) (<a href="https://arxiv.org/abs/1910.07059">arxiv</a>).

 </li>